 Can you be fertile on your period?

-The simple answer is yes.
-While women are not able to conceive whilst on their period, sperm can survive within the female reproductive system for up to five days.
-This means that some people have a chance of becoming pregnant from unprotected sex during their period.
+While it’s extremely unlikely, the simple answer is yes.
+Women are not able to conceive whilst on their period, but sperm survives within the female reproductive system for up to five days.
+This means that a tiny fraction of women do have a small chance of becoming pregnant from unprotected sex during their period.
 It all depends on the length of your menstrual cycle… simple, right?

 Let’s take an example, say you have a menstrual cycle shorter than 28 days.
-You have sex towards the end of your six-day long period and ovulate shortly after, then there is a chance that some of the sperm survive and you could get pregnant.
-So while getting pregnant is unlikely, this means it’s possible and makes unprotected sex risky, unless you know your fertile window.
+You have sex towards the end of your six-day-long period and ovulate shortly after, then there is a chance that some of the sperm survive and you could get pregnant.
+So while getting pregnant is unlikely, it’s technically possible if you don’t know your fertile window.

 The ins and outs of period sex